sigma/codex/README.md

     (test:defun test:plop nil 42)

-This allows to easily overload functions in codex (note that when proper shadowing is in place, it will actually become useful).
+This allows to easily overload functions in a codex (note that when proper shadowing is in place, it will actually become useful).

 Another example: